Frequently Asked Questions

 1. Why is pre-washing needed before the first use?

-Our organic cotton fabric is unbleached, which means it contains the natural oils from the plant.
-These oils need to be released from the fabric in order for it to become absorbent.
+Our organic cotton fabric is unbleached, which means it contains the natural oils from the cotton plant.
+Oils are naturally water repellent, so they they need to be released from the fabric in order for it to become absorbent.

 2. How to pre-wash before the first use?